grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 [//]: # (### Cassandra finds the Gnat, they talk over ship-to-ship about the new plan)

-Percy ignored Owen.
+Percy ignored Gregory.
 "Cassandra, the next task is to find the fucking _Gnat_ and figure out what Hemi is doing.

 "Right, Captain Percy."